Glasgow Moving Demand Trends: When Moves Take Longer

 Scenario modelling

 Scenario A: Midweek terrace-to-terrace move with flexible keys in Shawlands.
-Permit parking is available, so the van secures frontage, keeping carry distance short and schedule resilient.
+Permit parking is available, so the van secures frontage, keeping carry distance short and the schedule more resilient.

 Scenario C: End-of-month student-area turnover in Maryhill.
-School-run congestion intersects with multiple key releases; permit streets fill early, forcing distant legal parking and multiple trips from bay to door.
+School-run congestion intersects with multiple key releases, permit streets fill early and distant legal parking creates repeated shuttle trips from bay to door.

 Practical scheduling checklist